 A.P.’s General Building division installed the following:

 A.P.
-Construction, Inc. is honored to be part of this historic project.
+Construction, Inc. is honored to have been part of this historic project.